 Second step of triangulation.
 The triangles resulting from step one are further triangulated.
-But in contrast to step one, we allow only a triangulation by 2 - 1 = 1 equidistant parallels.
-According to the proof in step one, this results in $2^2 = 4$ triangles.
+But in contrast to step one, we allow only a triangulation by 2-1=1 equidistant parallels.
+According to the proof in step one, this results in $2^2=4$ triangles.
 This triangulation is then repeated on the resulting triangles.
-In total, the triangulation by 1 equidistant parallel is applied m times to each triangle resulting from the first step such giving in total $4^m$ smaller triangles for each triangle that resulted from step one.
-In total, we get $20n^2$ triangles from step one multiplied by $4^m$ triangles from step two.
+In total, the triangulation by 1 equidistant parallel is applied m times to each triangle resulting from the first step such giving in total 4^m smaller triangles.
+In total, we get $20n^2$ triangles from step one multiplied by 4^m triangles from step two.
 This results in Eq.
-(1.1) for resolution $r_n b_m$ .
+(1.1) for resolution $r_n b_m$.